elunna/nerfhack-changelog/README.md

 * The range of usable items has been expanded upon, notably:
   * All resistance rings
   * rings of teleportation and teleport control
-  * amulets and boots of flying
+  * amulets of flying and boots of levitation
   * stomping boots
   * amulets versus poison
   * amulets of ESP